 I can supply you with both bandages and compression garments.

 I will also teach you simple techniques for self-treatment, and we will discuss self-massage, exercise and diet.
-Lebed movement, breathing exercises, and swimming are some activities that have been shown to be very helpful.
+For example, breathing exercises and swimming have been shown to be very helpful.

 From time to time, you should return for maintenance sessions or garment refitting.